farohan/landing-page/README.md

  - Amazon
  - And much more!

-So whether you're a kid or an adult, I hope you enjoy my website!
+So whether you're a kid or an adult, I hope you enjoy using my website!

 **Technology Used:**